 Dr. Chawanna B. Chambers is a national award-winning and board certified PK-20 career educator with teaching experience spanning primary, secondary, and higher education.
-Currently, she is a Curriculum Developer and Summer Assistant Director of Curriculum for Explo at Yale and teaches undergraduate & graduate education courses online.
+Currently, she is a Curriculum Developer/Assistant Director of Teaching & Learning for EXPLO at Yale and teaches graduate education courses online.

 Chawanna earned her BA in Multidisciplinary Studies from Texas Lutheran University, where she graduated magna cum laude.
-After her successful tenure at TLU, Chawanna went on to obtain an MEd in Educational Administration from Grand Canyon University and a PhD in Curriculum & Instruction from Capella University.
-In true lifelong learner fashion, Dr. Chambers is currently enrolled in George Mason University’s Graduate Certificate program for Blended and Online Learning in K-12 Schools.
+After her successful tenure at TLU, Chawanna went on to obtain an MEd in Educational Administration from Grand Canyon University, a PhD in Curriculum & Instruction from Capella University, and a Graduate Certificate in Blended and Online Learning in K-12 Schools from George Mason University.

 Single Seed Enrichment School is one part of the legacy she wants to leave in the world – one that actualizes the lived experiences of each child who chooses to learn.